gth1ago/artefato-tcc/README.md

 sudo snap install ubuntu-image --beta --classic

+# In gadget
+snapcrapft '

+# Para criar a Imagem
 ubuntu-image snap my-model.model

 # The ubuntu-image command will now build an image using locally sourced and built snaps,
 #   such as a custom gadget snap:

 ubuntu-image snap my-model.model --snap ./pc_20-0.4_amd64.snap